 Treated stone A stone that has been heated, dyed, irradiated, or stained in order to improve the color or the clarity.
 Also pertains to gems that have their cracks or fractures concealed by filling the material.

-Trichroism A property of a stone that will show three colors or shades of the same color when the stone is viewed through a dichroscope.
+Trichroism A property of a stone that will show three colors when the stone is viewed through a dichroscope.

-Vitreous A technical term referring to the luster of a gemstone.
+Vitreous Luster A technical term referring to the luster of a gemstone; vitreous luster is synonymous with glass-like luster.
 Gemstones with a vitreous or glassy luster are by far the most common in the gems world.